neillturner/kitchen-ansible/provisioner_options.md

 ```yaml
   ansible_inventory: myinventoryfile.txt
 ```
-of it you have an ansible.cfg  file specify
+or if you have an ansible.cfg  file specify
 ```yaml
   ansible_inventory: none
 ```